thielicious/unPOSTer/README.md

 <h3>SETUP INFORMATION</h3>

 Use your CLI and enter the following to clone:

 <code>
 git clone https://github.com/thielicious/unPOSTer.git
 </code>

 Or click below to choose your download option:

 » <a href="http://thielicious.github.io/#unposter_dls">Download unPOSTer</a>

-Then instantiate and embed it at the top of your PHP page.<br>
+Then instantiate and embed it at the top of your PHP page.
 For a detailed installation click <a href="http://thielicious.github.io/#unposter_doc">here</a>.